g0ofycat/Reporter/README.md

 	PlayerName = Player.Name, -- The player's name of the person suspected of exploiting Reason = Reason, -- The reason they were reported MovementKey = movementKey, -- Encoded string that is used to replay the player's movement Score = score, -- The score is calculated by how young the players account is and how many mutual friends they have.
 It's a common trend between exploiters I found when making this module.
-Check FriendCheckerInit.lua for more information.
+Check FriendCheckerInit.luau for more information.
 This doesn't have a part in actually detecting the cheater though, use this if you want to sort players based on how likely they are.
 	Timestamp = tick(), -- When the player was reported RecordTime = recordTimeNum -- How long the suspected exploiter was recorded for } :: ReportData
 ```

-*Each API function is fully documented within ReporterInit.lua for easy reference.*
+*Each API function is fully documented within ReporterInit.luau for easy reference.*

 **NOTE:** In the Replayer configuration, you should **update the references to the Rig Folder to point to your actual Rig Folder** instead of workspace.